TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 Models of the `INCREMENTAL_BY_UNIQUE_KEY` kind are computed incrementally based on a unique key.

-If a key is missing in the model's table, the new data row is inserted; otherwise, the existing row associated with this key is updated with the new one.
+If a key in newly loaded data is not present in the model table, the new data row is inserted.
+If a key in newly loaded data is already present in the model table, the existing row is updated with the new data.
+If a key is present in the model table but not present in the newly loaded data, its row is not modified and remains in the model table.

 This kind is a good fit for datasets that have the following traits:

 * Each record has a unique key associated with it.
 * There is at most one record associated with each unique key.